panchul/Pytest-Actions-Demo/README.md

 File demo.py contains a code for `factorial()` function. (so, the whole thing is a package, not an app, btw)

 ## local unit testing

+The Makefile is a wrapper for pytest execution, which you can run directly.

 File `test_demo.py` has a few tests to make sure the `factorial()` function works correctly.